grnet/apimas/docs/drf_adapter.rst

         serializer_class = FooSerializer
         queryset = Foo.objects.all()

-Even though, in the above examples, things seem to be easy, the management of such an application might be cumbersome if more entities were introduced or the complexity of data representation of an entity increased, e.g. if we have an entity with 30 fields, and each field behaves differently according to the state of the entity (e.g. non-accessible in read operations).
+Even though in the above examples things seem to be easy, the management of such an application may become cumbersome if more entities are introduced or the complexity of data representation of an entity is increased, e.g. if we have an entity with 30 fields, and each field behaves differently according to the state of the entity (e.g. non-accessible in read operations).